videlais/story-formats-archive/README.md

 ### Story Format Properties

+### Official

-Each story format has the following properties:
+Each official story format has the following properties:

 - `name`: (string) Name.
 - `author`: (string) Author(s) of the story format.